 “Secretaries of State also do have more unfettered power than CEOs.
 This does mean that the Government can be nimble in tackling issues, but sometimes the quality of decision making is compromised by the absence of checks and balances that you’d see in a corporate structure.”

-~ Mark Hoban, Chairman of Flood Re, former Member of Parliament
+~ Mark Hoban, chair of Flood Re, former Member of Parliament

 Just a few hours before the prorogation was announced, Elon Musk’s SpaceX successfully conducted a test flight of its Starhopper vehicle — a milestone on the company’s quest to land humans on Mars.
 Unlike Tesla, where Mr Musk was both chair and CEO until a series of scandals forced a board change last December, SpaceX has had a separate president since 2002.
 This set-up has provided a balance to the divisive engineer’s leadership style, sheltering the organisation from the governance mishaps that have plagued his other ventures — and enabling the rocket maker’s board to solve problems that pundits long thought impossible.
 There might be a lesson there for Mr Johnson, if he truly wants the UK to shoot for the stars.

 Maximilien is Marketing Manager at Board Intelligence, and a member of our InfoSec committee.
 He holds a Master’s degree in Marketing, has spent most of his career at the junction of marketing and technology, and is a Boy Scout leader.